2.8. DL: Damage and Loss

 2.8.2.
 Pelicun Damage and Loss for Transportation Infrastructure

-The Pelicun Damage and Loss for Transportation Infrastructure has the same user interface with buildings, as shown in Fig. 2.8.1.1.
-The damage and loss methodology options supported for transportation infrastructure are Hazus MH EQ IM and User-provided Fragilities.
+The interface for Transportation Infrastructure damage and loss in Pelicun mirrors that of buildings, as shown in Fig. 2.8.1.1.
+Supported damage and loss methodology options include Hazus MH EQ IM and User-provided Fragilities.